JackScallan02/RecipeGenerator/README.md

 Finally, upon retrieval of the recipe, I utilized Jinja2 to display the recipe information to the user, including the image, link to the website, required ingredients and their respective quantities, and step-by-step instructions.

-To get a suggested recipe, I utilized scikit-learn to implement linear regression by reading from a csv file using Pandas, which contains past user ratings.
+To get a suggested recipe, I utilized Scikit-learn to implement linear regression by reading from a csv file using Pandas, which contains past user ratings.
 For example, if a user rated a recipe a 5, the csv file would contain the macronutrient information as well as the rating.